freenas/freenas-docs/userguide/storage.rst

 the contents of the pool, depending upon the choice you make in the screen shown in
 :numref:`Figure %s <zfs_detach_vol_fig>`.
-The "Detach Volume" screen displays the current used space and indicates if there are any shares, provides checkboxes to "Mark the disks as new (destroy data)" and to
-"Also delete the share's configuration", asks if you are sure that you want to do this, and the browser will turn red to alert you that you are about to do something that will make the data inaccessible.
+The :guilabel:`Detach Volume` screen displays the current used space and indicates if there are any shares, provides checkboxes to :guilabel:`Mark the disks as new (destroy data)` and to :guilabel:`Also delete the share's configuration`, asks if you are sure that you want to do this, and the browser will turn red to alert you that you are about to do something that will make the data inaccessible.
 **If you do not check the box to mark the disks as new, the volume will be exported.** This means that the data is not destroyed and the volume can be re-imported at a later time.
 If you will be moving a ZFS